mongodb/specifications/source/server-selection/server-selection.rst

 2017-06-07: Clarify socketCheckIntervalMS behavior, single-threaded drivers must retry selection after checking an idle socket and discovering it is broken.

+2017-11-12: Specify read preferences for OP_MSG with direct connection, and delete obsolete comment direct connections to secondaries getting "not master" errors by design.

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.